 Here’s Your Homework:

-Okay, so we know that we loaded you with a lot of ideas.
+Okay, so we know that we loaded you with a lot of affordable out of the box date ideas.
 You may be wondering, where do we start?

 In short?
 You start simple.

 Our homework for you and your spouse is to start by writing down some “cue questions” for each other.

 - When did you know I was “the one?”

 - What was it like for you when you fell in love with me?

 - What is your favorite memory of us?